pmd/pmd/docs/pages/pmd/languages/language_properties.md

 LanguageId is the short name of the language, which is being configured.
 This is e.g. "JAVA" or "APEX".

-PropertyName is the uppercase name of the property, that is set to a specific value, e.g. "SUPPRESSMARKER".
+PropertyName is the name of the property converted to SCREAMING_SNAKE_CASE, that is set to a specific value, e.g. "SUPPRESS_MARKER" for "suppressMarker".

 As a convention, properties whose name start with an *x* are internal and may be removed or changed without notice.